Writer-director Tony D’Aquino’s ferocious debut feature, The Furies, is good old-fashioned R-rated gorefest – proudly made in Australia.

-Described as The Hunger Games meets The Texas Chain Saw Massacre, The Furies is the story of a group of women who are mysteriously abducted and forced to play a most dangerous game, which involves them being hunted by masked maniacs.
+The Hunger Games collides with The Texas Chain Saw Massacre in The Furies, the story of a group of women who are mysteriously abducted and forced to play a most dangerous game, which involves them being hunted by masked maniacs.

 A self-described “huge horror nerd,” D’Aquino says the idea for the film stemmed from his desire to do a modern take on the slasher film cycle of the 1980s.